Personal, Social, Health and Economic Education

 Personal, Social, Health and Economic Eduction

 At Sampford Peverell C of E Primary School, we aim to not only achieve in academics but also to support children to develop their minds to strengthen their ability to self-manage their needs, friendships and emotions.
 We aim to nurture children into individuals who are able to see and value their own and others’ self-worth, become more fulfilled in their surroundings and succeed in many areas of their personality, learning and relationships.
 We follow a fantastic scheme from 1Decision, which provides a progressive approach to Personal, Social and Health Education.
-An overview of this learning approach can be found at 1Decision Overview.
+Below is our 2 Year Rolling Programme and the 1Decision Progression Route Document.

 We have a number of activity series that the children get involved with to help them become more equipped with the skills they need to manage their emotions, develop their friendships and build on their confidence.
 In addition to the adult-lead sessions that extend and develop children’s coping skills, our school has a strong system of group mentors, which are key to maintaining many areas of our school.
 Having the children work alongside each other helps to build on respect for each other and helps them to stretch their responsibilities.
 Parents are important to us too and we see their part in our implementation of our PSHE curriculum – we recognise that developing and supporting the families around the children benefits everyone.
 As the bottom are some helpful websites for parents to access even more information.